quixio/quix-docs/docs/platform/what-is-quix.md

 # What is Quix Platform?

 Quix Platform is a complete system for developing and deploying applications for the processing of real-time streaming data.
 Quix Platform includes an online IDE for developing, debugging, and deploying your real-time streaming applications.
-In addition, Quix also provides an open source library called Quix Streams.Quix Streams is the client library that you use in your Python or C# code to develop custom elements of your processing pipeline.
+In addition, Quix also provides an open source library called Quix Streams.
+Quix Streams is the client library that you use in your Python or C# code to develop custom elements of your processing pipeline.

 Quix Platform was built on top of a message broker, specifically [Kafka](../client-library/kafka.md), rather than on top of a database, as databases introduce latency that can result in problems in real-time applications, and can also present scaling issues.
 Scaling databases for real-time applications also introduces more cost and complexity.
 Quix Platform helps abstract these issues, providing you with a scaleable and cost effective solution.